ksauce001/ksauce001.github.old/_posts/2025-05-05-Expedition-33-Game-Review.md

 ---
 ![img](/assets/Game-Review-img/Expedition-33/1.png)

-Welcome to the world of Clair Obscur Expedition 33 by Sandfall Interactive studio.
+Welcome to the world of Clair Obscur Expedition 33 by Sandal Interactive studio.
 With only a small team of they have created a masterpiece worthy of a triple A title, and I do not mean that lightly.
 This is a different style turn based game and not for those who think they can take it easy.
 Here I will give you my take and tell you why this is definitely a game you should pick up and try it for yourself.